N-itish/BluetoothMouse/README.md

 How to use:

 1) Run the bluetooth server code placed in BluetoothJava in pc
+2) Run the code in BluetoothAndroid in android device
-2) Connect to the server from the android device
+2) Connect to the server from the android device:
+  a) Scan nearby device using the button
+  b) Once scanned the device name will be shown in the list below the button
-3) Once nearby device are scanned from the android device, click on the name of the device in the list (pc's name will be shown)
+  c) Click on the name of the pc in which the server is running
-4) Once clicked new window will open to allow to connect
+  d) A new window will open allowing user to connect to server
-5) Once connected touching and dragging will move the mouse
+3) Once connected touching and dragging will move the mouse
-6) Button can be used for left, right click
+4) Button can be used for left, right click